 Allergies & Asthma

 A roach’s bacteria travels through the air and aggravates people’s allergy symptoms.
-It’s so bad that scientists who consistently study roaches will develop an allergy to roaches!
+It’s so bad that scientists who consistently study roaches will develop an allergy to the insects!
 Common symptoms include a rash, sinus infection, wheezing, and coughing.
 Please seek medical attention if you suddenly experience these symptoms.

 Asthma symptoms are also impacted by roaches, especially if they continue living and reproducing inside a house.
 Any flecks of dust and hidden dust bunnies are tainted by the roach’s bacteria.
 All of the allergens on the roach’s body (and its excrements) heavily impact asthma symptoms in a lot of people.
 Since humans generally spend more time indoors these days, we consequently spend more time around roaches if they’re inside — which means it’s easier to have your asthma symptoms triggered.